softwaresocialist/linux-ryzen-undervolt-ui/README.md

 I ONLY TESTED THIS ON MY 5700x3d
 # What is it ?
-This is a linux implementation of the PBO2 undevolting tool used to undervolt Ryzen CPUs in Windows.
-More info on how to do it in Windows is here: https://github.com/PrimeO7/How-to-undervolt-AMD-RYZEN-5800X3D-Guide-with-PBO2-Tuner
+This is a linux implementation of the PBO2 undervolting tool with a gui and cli.
 # How to use it ?
 1. Clone this repository: https://github.com/amkillam/ryzen_smu and install the Ryzen SMU driver that makes comunication with Ryzen SMU (System Management Unit) possible
 ```pwsh